-- Appraisal meetings are conducted in the third month of employment; - The appraisal meeting focuses on development by reviewing the employee against a set of competencies specific to their role and on setting objectives for the next year and measurement
+- Appraisal meetings are conducted in the third month of employment; - The appraisal meeting focuses on development by reviewing the employee against a set of competencies specific to their role and on setting objectives for the next year and measurement of goals during the first three months of employment.
+Competency and Compliance with Fitness & Probity and Conduct Standards, as applicable, are also reviewed at this meeting; - Formal appraisal meetings are held annually to ensure that staff continues to meet their goals and to set new objectives for the year ahead;

-- of goals during the first three months of employment.
-Competency also is reviewed at this meeting; - Formal appraisal meetings are held annually to ensure that staff continues to meet their goals and to set new objectives for the year ahead; - Appraisal meetings and development requirements are documented and training needs are actioned via the appropriate training methods; - Employees are encouraged to maintain an on-going record of their continuous professional development/training; - Employees are required to attend a minimum level of training courses and maintain a minimum standard of competency.
+- Appraisal meetings and development requirements are documented and training needs are actioned via the appropriate training methods; - Employees are encouraged to maintain an on-going record of their continuous professional development/training; - Employees are required to attend a minimum level of training courses and maintain a minimum standard of competency.
 Examples of areas covered by on-going training are work specific roles; general insurance; legal issues and regulations; and - Employees also are required to complete in-house training, including code of conduct training, anti-harassment training and anti-money laundering.